Suplex: Crossface chickenwing suplex

 The wrestler stands behind the opponent.
-He locks one of the opponent's arms in a chickenwing, and wraps his other arm around the opponent's head.
-He then lifts the opponent up and falls backwards, driving the opponent on to the top of their head, down to the mat.
+They lock one of the opponent's arms in a chickenwing, and wraps their other arm around the opponent's head.
+They then lift the opponent up and falls backwards, driving the opponent on to the top of their head, down to the mat.

 Crotch clutch suplex

-This move involves the attacking wrestler approaching an opponent from behind, reaching down and grasping his crotch with both forearms, with hands together and facing upwards into his groin, and lifting him overhead into a belly-to-back release suplex.
-The opponent reacts to both the suplex and being grabbed and lifted by his crotch, to humorous effect.
+This move involves the attacking wrestler approaching an opponent from behind, reaching down and grasping their crotch with both forearms, with hands together and facing upwards into their groin, and lifting him overhead into a belly-to-back release suplex.
+The opponent reacts to both the suplex and being grabbed and lifted by their crotch, to humorous effect.

 Dragon suplex

-Invented by Tatsumi Fujinami, this belly-to-back suplex variation sees the wrestler apply a full nelson and then bridge his back, lifting the opponent over him and onto their shoulders down to the mat.
-The wrestler keeps his back arched and the hold applied, pinning the opponent's shoulders down to the mat.
+Invented by Tatsumi Fujinami, this belly-to-back suplex variation sees the wrestler apply a full nelson and then bridge their back, lifting the opponent over him and onto their shoulders down to the mat.
+The wrestler keeps their back arched and the hold applied, pinning the opponent's shoulders down to the mat.
 The wrestler may also release the opponent mid-arch, throwing them down to the mat shoulders and neck first, in a variation known as release dragon suplex.

 Electric chair suplex

 Also known as an electric chair slam.
-The wrestler lifts the opponent on their shoulders in an electric chair sitting position and then bridges his back, slamming the opponent down to the mat shoulder and upper back first.
+The wrestler lifts the opponent on their shoulders in an electric chair sitting position and then bridges their back, slamming the opponent down to the mat shoulder and upper back first.